flcker/lumee/README.md

 Lumee's main requirement is gtkmm 3.10 or newer.
 To build from source, you need a C++ compiler and gtkmm headers (for example, on Fedora: `yum install gcc-c++ gtkmm30-devel`).
-Then, use the following commands in the source directory:
+Then, use the following commands:

     $ autoreconf -i
     $ ./configure